VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 include the corresponding header files in your program and link the corresponding libraries when compiling the application.

-## Writing Automake/Autoconf Scripts for MiniGUI Application
+## Writing Autotools Scripts for MiniGUI Application

-We have already known that Autoconf/Automake is the best tool for maintaining a software project in UNIX system, which can help us be disengaged from work of inputting repeated command lines and maintain a project, and can even help us complete cross compiling of programs. mg-samples, which is released together with MiniGUI, is such a software project organized with Autoconf/Automake.
+We have already known that Autoconf/Automake (collectively called Autotools) is the best tool for maintaining a software project in UNIX system, which can help us be disengaged from work of inputting repeated command lines and maintain a project, and can even help us complete cross compiling of programs.
+`mg-samples`, which is released together with MiniGUI, is such a software project organized with Autoconf/Automake.

-We will build project script for helloworld referring to Autoconf/Automake script of mg-samples.
+We will build project script for `helloworld` referring to Autoconf/Automake script of mg-samples.
 We will not describe in detail on working mechanism of Autoconf/Automake, and relevant information can be obtained referring to books about Linux programming or the info pages of these two programs.